hadwi537/UniGuideOnline/lambda/README.md

 In this case I simply assigned the `AmazonDynamoDBFullAccess` policy to LabRole.

 Copy and paste the index.js code into the lambda function on the management console and press deploy

+### Part 2
+create the HTTP API using API Gateway

+1) Sign in to API Gateway
+2) Choose create API then use the HTTP API build option.
+3) For API Name use crud-paper-api
+4) choose next
+5) skip configure routes and create the api

+#### b

+Create api routes